ZhengguanLi/flack/README.md

 # Flack

 This is an online messaging service web page using Flask, similar in spirit to [Slack](https://slack.com/).
 Users will be able to sign into your site with a display name, create channels (i.e. chatrooms) to communicate in, as well as see and join existing channels.
 Once a channel is selected, users will be able to send and receive messages with one another in real time.
-Finally, add a personal touch to your chat application!
+Also, user can have personal touch in this chat application!

 ### Preview: